martinboller/greenbone-gmp-scripts/README.md

 ### list-targets.gmp.py ###
 **Lists all targets currently configured.**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-targets.gmp.py
-- No targets configured by default, however using the provided files in this repo, you should now have a few (5).<br/><br/>
+- No targets configured by default, however using the provided files in this repo, you should now have a few (5).
+- Returns targets Name, uuid, number of Hosts, and credentials (SSH, SMB, ESXi, & SNMP Credentials)

 ### list-tasks.gmp.py ###
 **Lists all tasks configured**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-tasks.gmp.py
-- No tasks configured by default, however using the provided files in this repo, you should now have some (9).<br/><br/>
+- No tasks configured by default, however using the provided files in this repo, you should now have some (9).
+- Returns the tasks Name, uuid, Target, Scanner, and the highest severity (empty if no reports)
 ----

 ## Other files